-To access the Exploration Tool and Matchmaking Tool via the UDENE website, users can navigate to the designated "Tools and Services" section available on the main menu.
+The access to an instance of the Data Cube and the Exploration and Matchmaking Tools on provisioned AWS resources, will be a link provided via the UDENE website.
+Users can navigate to the designated "Tools and Services" section available on the main menu.
 Within this section, the Exploration Tool (Figure 1) provides an interactive interface to analyse urban scenarios, integrating Earth Observation (EO) data and predictive analytics for sustainable urban planning.
 Users can log in with their credentials or register for access (Figure 6), allowing them to explore datasets, visualize urban trends, and simulate development impacts.
 Similarly, the Matchmaking Tool (Figure 2) is accessible through the same section and connects users with tailored EO-based solutions, services, and products.
 This tool includes a user-friendly search function and recommendations based on specific project needs, fostering collaboration and adoption of EO technologies.
 Both tools are designed to ensure seamless navigation and accessibility, making it easy for urban planners, researchers, and other stakeholders to utilize their features effectively.